scientist-softserv/louisville-hyku/README.md

 #### Dory

 On OS X or Linux we recommend running [Dory](https://github.com/FreedomBen/dory).
 It acts as a proxy allowing you to access domains locally such as hyku.test or tenant.hyku.test, making multitenant development more straightforward and prevents the need to bind ports locally.
 Be sure to [adjust your ~/.dory.yml file to support the .test tld](https://github.com/FreedomBen/dory#config-file).
 You can still run in development via docker with out Dory.
 To do so, copy `docker-compose.override-nodory.yml` to `docker-compose.override.yml` before starting doing docker-compose up.
-You can then see the application t the loopback domain 'lvh.me:3000'.
+You can then see the application on the loopback domain 'hyku.test'.

 ```bash
 gem install dory